FluxKraken/Kraken-Templates/README.md

 ### Actions

 - `template` – render a stored template, optionally writing the result to an `output` path.
-When executed the familiar TOML editor opens so you can supply the template variables.
+The familiar TOML editor still opens, but providing a `context` table pre-fills its values (reusing prompt answers via `$(var)` where needed) so you only have to tweak what’s missing.
 - `command` – run shell commands.
 Provide either a string (executed through the shell) or a list of strings (executed without a shell).
 Values like `$(var_name)` are replaced by previously captured prompt variables before execution, and every variable is also exported to the child process environment.
 - `prompt` – ask the user for input and stash it under `var`.
 The stored value can be re-used by later actions with the `$(var)` syntax.